 $5 Million Medical Malpractice

-$5 Million Bus Accident
+$5 Million Bus Accidents

 Truck crash cases tend to be highly complex, and may involve multiple at-fault parties, including the truck driver, truck manufacturer, owner of the cargo, truck owner, motor carrier company, truck maintenance personnel, and freight loaders, among others.
-The experienced auto accident attorneys at Munley Law have the resources to perform a full investigation of your case and determine who is liable for your injuries.
+The experienced auto accident attorneys at Munley Law Personal Injury Attorneys have the resources to perform a full investigation of your case and determine who is liable for your injuries.

 - Broken Bones – The extreme force involved when a truck collides with a car can easily result in multiple broken bones.

-- Head and Neck Injuries – Head and neck injuries in a Hazleton tractor trailer accident are very common, and can range from a mild concussion to a serious traumatic brain injury that may impact the rest of your life.
+- Head and Neck Injuries – Head and neck injuries in a Hazleton tractor trailer accident are very common and can range from a mild concussion to a serious traumatic brain injury that may impact the rest of your life.

-- Whiplash – Some whiplash symptoms may include neck pain, headaches, shoulder pain and dizziness.
+- Whiplash – Some whiplash symptoms may include neck pain, headaches, shoulder pain, and dizziness.

-- Burns & Scarring – Trucks often transport hazardous materials.
+- Burns and Scarring – Trucks often transport hazardous materials.
 In the event of a high-impact big rig crash, an explosion may result in fire, causing extreme burn injuries to the accident victims.
 First and second-degree burns can be extremely painful and require immediate treatment.
 More serious third-degree burns can require expensive multiple surgeries, including painful skin graft operations and possibly long-term care.
 They can leave the victim with severe scarring, disfigurement, and emotional trauma.

-- Lacerations – Shards of glass, metal or other debris can easily cause cuts and lacerations.
+- Lacerations – Shards of glass, metal, or other debris can easily cause cuts and lacerations.
 In serious cases, this can cause permanent scarring.